Subqueries#

 a query.

-Subqueries can be used in SELECT
+Subqueries can be used in SELECT, FROM, WHERE, and HAVING clauses.

 The examples below are based on the following tables.